Basil Wilberforce: Career

 He was chaplain to the Bishop of Oxford and then held curacies at Cuddesdon, Seaton and Southsea.
 He was Rector of St. Mary's, Southampton from 1871 to 1894, and an Honorary Canon of Winchester.
 In April 1894 he was appointed Canon of Westminster Abbey and Rector of the parish church of St John the Evangelist, annexed to Westminster.

 He was appointed Chaplain to the Speaker of the House of Commons in 1896, and continually re-elected to the post until his death in 1916.
 Biographer Charlotte Elizabeth Woods wrote that "[f]ew Chaplains have filled this time-honoured post with so much dignity, grace, and distinction."

 In 1900 he was appointed the Archdeacon of Westminster.

 Personal life

 He married Charlotte Langford on 28 November 1865 at St Paul's Church, Knightsbridge.
 Both of them were supporters of the Broadlands conference on spiritualism.

 He was a strong supporter of the temperance movement, and abstained from all alcohol after 31.
 He was good friends with temperance leader Lady Henry Somerset.

-He met 'Abdu'l-Baha, the last of three "central figures" of Baháʼí Faith, in 1911.

 He died on 13 May 1916.
 He was 75.